kuddai/blog/_posts/2017-11-18-gradient-diversity.md

 ---
 layout: post
-title: Gradient clipping for better generalisation
+title: Gradient diversity and generalisation
 ---

 > General features are learned first/faster because the intra (and inter) batch examples positively interfere along their shared (aka general) features and negatively interfere along the features specific to one/a subset of the examples.